jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/solution.png" style="border:none;width:50%">
 </div>

 Monthly income ranges from 0 to 10,000 and years of education range from 0 to 30.
-The gradient relative to the income is much smaller than the education at the current scale.
+The cost gradient relative to the income is much smaller than the education at the current scale.
 We cannot have a single learning rate that works well for both of them.
 We can tune a learning rate for $$ W_2 $$ so we can learn the weight for the income at a resonable speed.
 But since $$W_1$$ has a much bigger gradient, the jump for $$W_1$$ is huge at this learning rate.

 The solution is pretty simple.
-We re-scale the income value which is now range from 0 to 10.
+We re-scale the income value into a new range from 0 to 10.
 Income unit is now in 1K.

 ```python
 def true_y(education, income):